sfl0r3nz05/TelematicsNetworkDesign/SESSION_9/ConfigureHTTPServer/README.md

 - Import [Kali Linux Appliance](./appliances/kali-linux.gns3a)
 - Import [Cisco 7200 Router](./appliances/cisco-7200.gns3a)

-## Configure HTTP AND HTTPS Server
+## Configure HTTP AND HTTPS Server on the Router

 - Configure HOSTNAME